dinhhb/Vietnamese-Cuisine-Recipe-Website/README.md

 Contributions are welcome!
 If you have suggestions for improvements or encounter any issues, please [open an issue](https://github.com/dinhhb/project2/issues) or submit a pull request.

 ## License
+The recipe is taken from "555 món ăn Việt Nam" of publisher Thống Kê.
 This project is licensed under the MIT License.